Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 November 2025 09.08.58 UTC
+- WIB: Senin, 17 November 2025 10.53.06 UTC
-- WITA: Senin, 17 November 2025 10.08.58 UTC
+- WITA: Senin, 17 November 2025 11.53.06 UTC
-- WIT: Senin, 17 November 2025 11.08.58 UTC
+- WIT: Senin, 17 November 2025 12.53.06 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: attitude
+Kategori: motivational